drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/DoubletDecon.rst

                               Whether to use centroids instead of medoids for doublet detecting.
         -d NUM_DOUBS, --num_doubs NUM_DOUBS
-                              The nunmber of doublets to simulate for each cluster pair.
+                              The number of doublets to simulate for each cluster pair.
         -5 ONLY50, --only50 ONLY50
                               Whether to only compute doublets as 50:50 ratio.